Sam-Mucyo/ahaia/README.md

-# InstaLearn - Social Media Style Learning Platform
+# Ahaia - Social Media Style Learning Platform

-InstaLearn is a Next.js web application that transforms educational content into engaging, TikTok/Instagram-style short-form lessons.
-Instead of traditional video content, InstaLearn uses animated text with various formatting styles (bold, italic, etc.) to create an engaging learning experience that mimics the feel of social media reels.
+Ahaia is a Next.js web application that transforms educational content into engaging, TikTok/Instagram-style short-form lessons.
+Instead of traditional video content, Ahaia uses animated text with various formatting styles (bold, italic, etc.) to create an engaging learning experience that mimics the feel of social media reels.

 ## Features